 Interns will be included in any Public Liability provisions under the SPRFMO Secretariat’s insurance policy.

 Prior to commencing in the Secretariat, interns will be required to sign a confidentiality agreement to ensure that the Commission and the Secretariat’s confidential information remains secure, both for the duration of the internship and beyond.

+At the end of the internship, interns will provide to the Executive Secretary a report assessing the outcomes and how the objectives of the internship were fulfilled.

 E. SECONDMENTS TO THE SPRFMO SECRETARIAT

 Secondments may be undertaken in the SPRFMO Secretariat for a maximum of two years subject to the approval of the Commission.
 Any extension beyond that two-year period is subject to reconsideration and approval by the Commission.
 The total duration will not exceed 3 years.
+Secondment does not lead to a direct appointment as employee of the Organisation.

 Secondees are not “employees” for the purposes of the Staff Regulations.
 However, secondees will observe the following Staff Regulations:

 Regulations 3.1 – 3.8 with respect to duties, discretion and confidentiality;

+Regulations 3.16 – 3.21 on the Relation with Members, CNCPs and the media;

 Regulation 4 with respect to hours of work;